ToshioCP/Gtk4-tutorial/doc/Readme_for_developers.md

     $ rake clean

-If you see the github repository (ToshioCP/Gtk4-tutorial), `Readme.md` is shown below the list of the top directory.
+If you see the github repository (ToshioCP/Gtk4-tutorial), `Readme.md` is shown below the code.
 And `Readme.md` includes links to each markdown files.
-The repository not only stores source files but also shows the tutorial in it.
+The repository not only stores source files but also shows the whole tutorial.

 ## Generate html files